Ovid/zen-of-test-suites/README.md

 [forkprove](http://search.cpan.org/~miyagawa/forkprove-v0.4.9/script/forkprove)
 is a utility written by Tatsuhiko Miyagawa that allows you to preload slow-loading modules and then forks off multiple processes to run your tests.
-Using this tool, [I reduced one test suite's run time from 12 minutes to about a minute](http://blogs.perl.org/users/ovid/2013/12/merry-christmas-parallel-testing-with-testclassmoose-has-arrived.html).
+Using this tool, [I reduced one sample test suite's run time from 12 minutes to about a minute](http://blogs.perl.org/users/ovid/2013/12/merry-christmas-parallel-testing-with-testclassmoose-has-arrived.html).
 Unfortunately, `forkprove` doesn't allow schedules, a key component often needed for larger test suites.
 I'll explain that in the next section.